avocadohooman/linear-regression/README.md

 ### Usage - trainModel.py

-First, you will need to train the model (beta0, beta1), which are stored in ./coefficients/b0b1.csv The initial value for beta0 and beta1 is zero.
+First, you will need to train the coefficients (beta0, beta1), which are stored in ./coefficients/b0b1.csv The initial value for beta0 and beta1 is zero.

 ```